christpet/escrow/README.md

 ## How to use as a delivery

 Please, backup your private key on secure location.
-Loosing private key means that only judge can recover funds by transfering them back to the customer.
+Losing private key means that only judge can recover funds by transfering them back to the customer.

 ### Changing status (return to sender, transfer to you)